on2k23nm/on2k23nm.github.io/_posts/2025-06-09-Telescoping-Constructor-Anti-Pattern.markdown

 ---
 layout: post
-title: 🔭 The Telescoping Constructor - An Anti-Pattern to Avoid
+title: Telescoping Constructor Anti-Pattern in C++ – Examples & Builder Fix
+seo_h1: Avoid C++ Telescoping Constructor Anti-Patterns with the Builder Pattern
 date: 2025-06-09 00:29:02 +0530
 categories: design-patterns
 mathjax: true
-# hero_image: /assets/images/ocp_hero.jpg # Or whatever your image path is
-# thumbnail: /assets/images/ocp_thumbnail.jpg # For smaller previews/cards
-description: The Telescoping Constructor - An Anti-Pattern to Avoid
+description: Avoid the Telescoping Constructor anti-pattern in C++.
+See real-world code examples, its 4 hidden risks, and how the Builder Pattern fixes them.
 ---

 In the world of software development, we often focus on learning powerful *design patterns*.
 But just as important is learning to recognize *anti-patterns*—common solutions that seem like a good idea at first but lead to significant problems down the road.
 Today, we're putting one of the most common anti-patterns under the microscope: the **Telescoping Constructor**.